Trade directory · Sitka metro · Alaska

 Peak Season

-May through September - construction season when weather permits outdoor work and tourist rental maintenance
+May through September - summer construction season when weather permits outdoor work and homeowners tackle maintenance projects

 Market estimate